Code-Institute-Submissions/bookable/README.md

 1. The ability to register as a company without market boundaries.
 2. The ability to add relevant company information.
-3. The ability to add products/services etc.
+3. The ability to have a company booking page.
 4. The ability to accept bookings without customer accounts.
+5. The ability to see all bookings.
-5. The ability for companies to manage their bookings.
+6. The ability for booking makers to delete/cancel their booking.

 <br>